MicrosoftDocs/power-automate-docs/articles/dataverse/relationships.md

   - enduser
 ---

-# Use relationships to update records
+# Use relationships to update rows

 Relationships are an important concept in the Microsoft Dataverse and Power Automate allows you to work with these relationships in a few ways.